Braden Foulks '25

 UNH student Braden Foulks holding sweet potatoes just harvested at UNH's Woodman Farm

-Braden Foulks ’25 is a biochemistry, molecular and cellular biology major and a sustainable agriculture minor who has been working with Professor Becky Sideman and Professor Iago Hale on their respective research.
+Braden Foulks ’25 is a biochemistry, molecular and cellular biology major and a sustainable agriculture minor who has been working with Professor Becky Sideman and Professor Iago Hale on their respective research, which is funded by the New Hampshire Agricultural Experiment Station at UNH.

 COLSA: Tell us about your research in as non-technical language as possible.